farhanaryasukma/sharing-vision-FS-test/README.md

 # Node.js Express Project

-This is a basic Node.js project template with Express.
-It provides a simple starting point for building web applications with Node.js.
+This is a project for FS Engineer Test for Sharing Vision Indonesia.
+This project is build upon MVC architecture with Express js and EJS as its Template Engine.

+this is a project to create a post with 3 tabs based on its status (publish, draft, and trash). user can edit each post and move the post to each status accordingly.
+Also create pagination solution for seeing published posts.

 ## Prerequisites